 In addition to continuous positive airway pressure (CPAP) devices, HealthONE hospitals offer two special treatments for sleep apnea: neuromodulation (nerve stimulation) and upper airway stimulation.

 Upper airway stimulation as an alternative to CPAP

-Presbyterian/St. Luke's offers upper airway stimulation as an alternative to the use of a CPAP device for people with obstructive sleep apnea.
-Upper airway stimulation is a highly advanced, tiny implantable device that works with the patient’s natural breathing process.
+Upper airway stimulation is an advanced treatment option for people with obstructive sleep apnea.
+This device can work as an alternative to the use of a CPAP device.
+Upper airway stimulation is a tiny implantable device that works with the patient’s natural breathing process.
 The system includes a small generator, a sensing lead and a stimulation lead.

 Generally, patients do not remember that they stopped breathing or had other involuntary actions during sleep.
 Instead, patients typically feel like they did not sleep well and are not well-rested.
 This is why a comprehensive sleep study performed by trained and experienced specialists is important to diagnosing a sleep problem.